emma-sax4/emmasax4.info/.github/contributing.md

 GitHub Actions sends a Slack notification indicating the build status after each action build finishes (even on pull requests).
 The Slack notifications are sent to the Slack workspace [emmasax4](https://emmasax4.slack.com).
 You can ask for an invite to that workspace, but a final invite is not guaranteed.
 The workspace and notifications are set up for my personal usage, not for communciational purposes.

-## Collections vs. Categories vs. Tags
+## Categories vs. Tags

-Please notice that in the code, we need to call a collection of related posts a `category`.
-This is in order to make the pagination work as expected.
-A user of the site will view the collection no differently than with a tag.
-The biggest difference between a `tag` and a `category` is that a post can have multiple tags, but can only be a part of one `category`.
-Currently, the code is not set up to handle posts that are part of a collection _and_ contain tags.
+There's two ways of sorting blog posts.
+The first way is with a `tag`.
+A blog post can have as many `tag`s as desired, and each `tag` has its own page with all posts with that `tag`.
+The second way is with a `category`.
+A blog post can only be a part of a single `category`, so it makes sense for the small group of blog posts that are all related with a single theme.
+Each `category` also has its own page.
+A user of the site will view the category of posts no differently than posts with tag(s).
+Currently, the code is not set up to handle posts that are part of a `category` _and_ contain `tag`s.

 ## Directory/File Structure